 Students must understand that they are in the school to learn and must behave accordingly.
 Each student has the responsibility to act in such a way that she/he does not infringe upon the rights of any member of our school community.
 As a result, the rules listed below must be followed.
 Unless specific consequences are indicated, consequences for infraction of school behaviour rules are determined according to the individual situation.
 Information such as the seriousness of the infraction and the student's behavioral record are taken into consideration.
 Consequences may involve one or more of the following: parental contact, alternate education site, withdrawal of extra-curricular activities, detention, suspension, police involvement, and/or counseling.

 General Behavior

-- Students are to be quiet in the hall so as not to disrupt classroom learning. - Students are to keep their hands and feet to themselves. - Students are to remain in the building during their 15 minute breaks. - Students are encouraged to take care of the building and the grounds by not - littering or causing damage to school property. - Students are to eat lunch at the cafeteria tables.
-Food is not permitted in the gymnasium or the locker rooms. - Students are to remain in sight and are not to enter the wooded areas surrounding the school. - Students are to stay within the school boundaries designated and are not to be near Route 8 highway. - Students are to carry their books from class to class.
-Book bags are to remain in lockers throughout the day. - Students are able to take bottled water to class.
+- Students are to be quiet in the hall so as not to disrupt classroom learning. - Students are to keep their hands and feet to themselves. - Students are to remain in the building during their 15-minute breaks. - Students are encouraged to take care of the building and the grounds by not - littering or causing damage to school property. - Students are to eat lunch in their designated area.
+Food is not permitted in the gymnasium or the locker rooms.
+Students are not allowed to eat in common areas, other than the cafeteria due to COVID regulations. - Students are to remain in sight and are not to enter the wooded areas surrounding the school. - Students are to stay within the school boundaries designated and are not to be near Route 8 highway. - Students are to be prepared for class by having what they need to participate in the learning environment. - Students can take bottled water to class.
 All other food and drink is reserved for breaks and lunch time.